If we hear this one more time, we're going to lose it.

 It used to be that there was enough CBD to offset the THC or "mellow" it a bit.

 That's not the case with a lot of cannabis available on the illegal or legal markets.

 They operate on very separate sets of CB receptors in the body and even counter each other's effects.

-As just one example from our CBD and neuroinflammation article, THC and CBD had opposing effect on microglia are key to brain inflammation and schizophrenia!
+As just one example from our CBD and neuroinflammation article, THC and CBD had an opposing effect on microglia are key to brain inflammation and schizophrenia!

 Interestingly, THC was shown to dysregulate microglia activity which CBD helped to offset.